Wroclaw And Prague In 5 Days - A Lot Of Hassle But Was It All Worth it?

 Front view of prague castle czech republic june 2026

-I actually blame myself for drinking why I didn’t do this before, but this time – even though I’d been to the Zoo (up the Troja Hills, basically a mountain), up the bridge tower (more walking up) still I thought I’d at least see where you walk up from to get here.
+Last time I spent hours in the Irish Times pub thinking about it but never even bothered to get close.
+I actually blame myself for drinking why I didn’t do this before, but this time – even though I’d been to the Zoo (up the Troja Hills, basically a mountain itself), up the bridge tower (up all those steps as well) – STILL I thought I’d at least see where you walk up from to get here.

 Gargoyles on the masonry of prague castle czech republic june 2026